Cleveland Clinic logo

 Heart Valve Surgery

-Heart valve surgery is an operation that fixes or replaces one or more of the four valves in your heart.
+Heart valve surgery is an operation that fixes or replaces a heart valve that isn’t working well.
 Your valves, located between your heart’s four chambers, keep your blood moving the right way.
-Valves act like doors that open and close with each heartbeat, letting blood flow in and out of the chambers.
-When valves are working right, your blood should flow through your heart in one direction each time your heart beats.
+Valves open and close with each heartbeat.
+They let blood flow in and out of the chambers.

 Advertisement